 (1) In this section —

-“landholder” and “linked entity” have the meanings given in the Duties Act 2008 section 148;
+landholder and linked entity have the meanings given in the Duties Act 2008 section 148;

-“landholder duty” means duty under the Duties Act 2008 Chapter 3;
+landholder duty means duty under the Duties Act 2008 Chapter 3;

-“transfer duty” means duty under the Duties Act 2008 Chapter 2.
+transfer duty means duty under the Duties Act 2008 Chapter 2.

 (2) If transfer duty payable on a transaction in relation to land is not paid by the due date because it is taken not to be paid under subsection (6), the Commissioner may lodge a memorial to create a charge on the land for the unpaid transfer duty.